François Truffaut: Jules and Jim and The Soft Skin

-In 1962, Truffaut directed his third movie, Jules and Jim, a romantic drama starring Jeanne Moreau.
-The film was very popular and highly influential.
+Truffaut directed Jules and Jim (1962), the story of a ménage à trois starring Oskar Werner, Henri Serre and Jeanne Moreau.
+Pauline Kael defended the film against charges of immorality: "Jules and Jim is not only one of the most beautiful films ever made, and the greatest motion picture of recent years, it is also, viewed as a work of art, exquisitely and impeccably moral.
+Truffaut does not use the screen for messages or special pleading or to sell sex for money; he uses the film medium to express his love and knowledge of life as completely as he can."

-In 1963, Truffaut was approached to direct the American film Bonnie and Clyde, with a treatment written by Esquire journalists David Newman and Robert Benton intended to introduce the French New Wave to Hollywood.
-Although he was interested enough to help in script development, Truffaut ultimately declined, but not before interesting Jean-Luc Godard and American actor and would-be producer Warren Beatty, who proceeded with the film with director Arthur Penn.
+Thomson writes that "The speed of farce chasing pathos was very influential, not least on the writers of Bonnie and Clyde.
+In Jules et Jim, Truffaut formed his most fruitful collaboration, with the novelist Henri-Pierre Roché, author of Les Deux Anglaises and of a situation dear to Truffaut—the passionate triangle in which three people are trapped, all in love with all, all reluctant to hurt the others."
+In 1963, Truffaut was approached to direct Bonnie and Clyde, with a treatment written by Esquire journalists David Newman and Robert Benton intended to introduce the French New Wave to Hollywood.
+Although he was interested enough to help in script development, Truffaut ultimately declined, but not before interesting Godard and American actor and would-be producer Warren Beatty, who proceeded with the film with director Arthur Penn.

-The fourth movie Truffaut directed was The Soft Skin (1964).
-It was not acclaimed on its release.
+Truffaut's fourth film, The Soft Skin (1964), was not acclaimed on its release.

 Fahrenheit 451

 Truffaut's first non-French film was a 1966 adaptation of Ray Bradbury's classic science fiction novel Fahrenheit 451, showcasing Truffaut's love of books.
 His only English-speaking film, made on location in England, was a great challenge for Truffaut, because he barely spoke English himself.
-Shot by cinematographer Nicolas Roeg, this was Truffaut's first film in colour.
-The larger-scale production was difficult for Truffaut, who had worked only with small crews and budgets.
-The shoot was also strained by a conflict with lead actor Oscar Werner, who was unhappy with his character and stormed off set, leaving Truffaut to shoot scenes using a body double shot from behind.
+Shot by cinematographer Nicolas Roeg, it was Truffaut's first film in color.
+The larger-scale production was difficult for Truffaut, as he had only worked only with small crews and budgets.
+The shoot was also strained by a conflict with Oskar Werner, who was unhappy with his character and stormed off set, leaving Truffaut to shoot scenes using a body double shot from behind.
 The film was a commercial failure, and Truffaut never worked outside France again.
 The film's cult standing has steadily grown, although some critics remain dubious of it as an adaptation.
 A 2014 consideration of the film by Charles Silver praises it.